 You’ll also be encouraged to put your faith into practice through advocating for a more just world.
 St. Edward’s students can volunteer or intern with Catholic social justice organizations including Pax Christi, NETWORK and the Campaign to End the Death Penalty.

-Major Requirements: The BA in Catholic Studies requires 28 hours of Catholic Studies major courses, which includes coursework in Philosophy and Religious Studies.
+Major Requirements: The BA in Catholic Studies requires 37 hours of courses offered through the Religious and Theological Studies program, Philosophy, and English Literature.

 A few examples of courses students in this major take:

 Justice, Peace and Liberation.
 This course examines the issues of justice and peace within the context of the Gospel of Jesus.
 Grounded in the teachings of the Israelite prophets and the New Testament teachings of Jesus, and given theological form in the writings of the great theologians such as Augustine and Thomas Aquinas, this course examines current issues in light of modern Catholic social doctrine.